staus/Unity-HDRP-Vioso-Template-Presenter/README.md

 The slideshow system is simple.
 It's either a 16:9 image texture or a 16:9 video.

-**To add a slideshow to a scene:**
 1. From Assets/_Presenter/Prefabs, nest a "Slideshow" prefab under a "Scene" prefab.

-2. Add slides under the "Add slides under this" element.
+2. Add Image and Video slides under the "Add slides under this" element.
 The order of slides in the hierarchy defines the order the slides will appear when using the Up/Down arrows while the slideshow is visible.

 **To add an image slide:**
 1. Import a 16:9 image somewhere into Assets/_Presenter/_Your Project